seawolfiot/seawolf.io/README.md

-This README serves as a quick start docuement.
-For more detailed documentation, please visit website: http://seawolf.io

 seawolf.io.service helps user of linux iot devices to get dynamic IP after power up without the needs of monitor, keyboard and mouse.
 I use it for all my raspberry pi boxes.

 Once seawolf.io.service is installed, when the device is powered up again, simply go to http://seawolf.io to get the private IP.